KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 In KeyboardKit, an ``AutocompleteService`` can provide suggestions and predictions to the main ``AutocompleteContext``.
 Unlike other services, there's no standard implementation of this protocol in the open-source SDK.

-👑 [KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalService`` for on-device autocomplete, as well as a ``Autocomplete/RemoteService`` for integration with remote services.
-Information about Pro features can be found at the end of this article.
+👑 [KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalService`` for on-device autocomplete, as well as a ``Autocomplete/RemoteService`` for integration with remote REST-APIs services.
+Information about Pro features can be found further down.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro